inspirer/textmapper/documentation.md

 	%x inComment, inStringLiteral;

 	identifier: /[a-zA-Z_]+/        # This rule is active in initial and afterComma states.
 	<initial> ',':  /,/             { l.State = StateAfterComma }

 Substituting a list of start conditions with a star character activates a rule in all available inclusive and exclusive start conditions.

 	<*> /[\t\x20]+/   (space)

+By default, the EOI token is reported in inclusive start conditions only.
+In exclusive start conditions, whenever the lexer reaches the end of the input it produces an `invalid_token`.
+This behavior can be changed by providing explicit rules handling /{eoi}/ in specific start conditions.

+	# Accept end-of-input in all start conditions.
+	<*> eoi: /{eoi}/

 If several lexer rules are applicable in the same set of start conditions, they can be put together into a start conditions clause.
 Each rule in the clause inherits the applicability from the clause but can override it if needed.
 Such clauses combined with exclusive start conditions are a good way of representing lexers within lexers, which tokenize pieces of the input that are syntactically different from the rest (e.g. comments and embedded languages).
 Start condition clauses can nest.
+It is typical to handle `eoi` in such clauses and reset the lexer state to _initial_.

 	<inComment, inJavadoc> {
 	  commentText: /*|[^*]+/  (space)
 	  commentEnd: /\*\// (space)   { l.State = StateInitial }
+	  eoi: /{eoi}/     { ... report an unexpected end of file ... ; l.State = StateInitial }

 	  <inJavadoc> {
 	    # some extra rules available in Javadoc comments only